chrisnoonan98675/site/xl-release/how-to/install-xl-release-as-a-service.markdown

 1. Follow the installation procedure described in [Install XL Release](/xl-release/how-to/install-xl-release.html).

-    This procedure requires you to execute `<XLRELEASE_HOME>/bin/run.sh` (on a Unix-based system) or `<XLRELEASE_HOME>\bin\run.cmd` (on a Microsoft Windows-based system) to configure and initialize the server.
+    This procedure requires you to execute `XL_RELEASE_HOME/bin/run.sh` (on a Unix-based system) or `XL_RELEASE_HOME\bin\run.cmd` (on a Microsoft Windows-based system) to configure and initialize the server.
 On Unix, you should do this as the user under which you want XL Release to run.

-    Also, you must ensure that the server is configured so that it can start without input from the user; for example, if a repository keystore password is required, then it should be provided in `<XLRELEASE_HOME>/conf/xl-release.conf`.
+    Also, you must ensure that the server is configured so that it can start without input from the user; for example, if a repository keystore password is required, then it should be provided in `XL_RELEASE_HOME/conf/xl-release.conf`.

-1. As root (on Unix) or an administrator (on Windows), execute `<XLRELEASE_HOME>/bin/install-service.sh` (on Unix) or `<XLRELEASE_HOME>\bin\install-service.cmd` (on Windows).
+1. As root (on Unix) or an administrator (on Windows), execute `XL_RELEASE_HOME/bin/install-service.sh` (on Unix) or `XL_RELEASE_HOME\bin\install-service.cmd` (on Windows).
 This command will install the service.

     On a Unix-based system, you will be asked for the user name under which you installed the XL Release server when you executed `run.sh`.